 Because of the aforementioned underwhelming efficiency averages, thin film installations will be impacted by how much roof space you have for your system.
 A standard panel installation can significantly cut your electricity bills even if you have limited roof space, but thin film needs to be installed on larger roofs to accommodate the increased amount of space necessary for the system.

 Finally, installation cost will differ significantly between thin film and typical PV because thin film panels are very easy to install and require much less labor.
 As long as you are working with a company that provides a mounting solution for thin film, reduced labor costs are a hard selling point for a thin film installation over standard PV panels.

 What are the main thin film solar panel manufacturers?

 These are the leading manufacturers of thin film PV:

 - First Solar – The top thin film manufacturer, First Solar dominates the CdTe technology space.
-To date, First Solar has only served the commercial market, offering low cost installations at the mass scale for businesses, institutions and solar power plants.
-Holding the world record for CdTe cell efficiency at 18.7%, this manufacturing behemoth is also offers an impressive 25 year warranty.
+To date, First Solar has only served the commercial market, offering low-cost installations at the mass scale for businesses, institutions and solar power plants.
+Holding the world record for CdTe cell efficiency at 18.7%, this manufacturing behemoth is also offering an impressive 25-year warranty.
 First Solar thin film is also known for its gorgeous aesthetic designs such as their frameless, glass on glass model that boasts increased panel output due to its hyper reflective glass coating.